 - The Japanese title is Kareinaru Taiketsu.
 It means "Magnificent Showdown".

 - Corpsing: Variation.
-In the scene where Louise rides one of the Sarrazins' untamed horses, Marie laughs and covers her face.
-The act of covering her face is OOC for someone like Marie, but Claudia Cardinale was known to do this when she laughed in real life.
+In the scene where Louise rides one of the Sarrazins' untamed horses, Maria laughs and covers her face.
+The act of covering her face is OOC for someone like Maria, but Claudia Cardinale was known to do this when she laughed in real life.